 And, boy, was I right.

 Step number one in any job like this: label all your wires before you pull everything apart.
-Even though there were supposed to be six zones, he labelled only three wires – and they were all labelled incorrectly.
-In fact, he installed the AC power and siren connections as zones.
+Even though there were supposed to be six zones to connect, he labeled only three wires – and they were all labeled incorrectly.
+The scary part is that he connected the AC power and siren as zones.
 (Thankfully, I had already disconnected the power or he would have fried the unit.)

 I contacted them for a refund and they were supposed to get back to me “in the morning.”
 That also never happened.
 I finally disputed the charge with my credit card issuer.

-The next day, I ended up pulling apart his mess and installing the system myself.
-It took me about an hour.
-But what I discovered during the installation process really pissed me off.
+The next day, I ended up pulling apart his mess and installed the system myself.
+It only took me about an hour, but what I discovered during the installation process really pissed me off.

 It was a total clusterf*ck.

-First, because it was a hack and second, because the Ring Retrofit Alarm Kit runs on Lithium batteries – and there isn’t nearly enough power to activate and monitor multiple zones on a single circuit.
+First, because it was a hack and second, because the Ring Retrofit Alarm Kit runs on Lithium batteries, and there isn’t nearly enough power from one of these batteries to activate and monitor multiple zones on a single circuit.

 Since each Retrofit Alarm Kit only has eight zones, I ended up having to buy a second unit so that I could properly wire each zone.
 For those of you doing the math at home, yes, there will be a few zones that aren’t wired, but all of them require a thirty-foot ladder to get near them, so I feel comfortable leaving them that way, for now.
 I may grab a third unit when they go on sale in the future, just to make sure all zones are wired.

 My final configuration will be to set up our Echo devices with Alexa Guard to act as glass break, smoke and carbon monoxide sensors.
 (We own five Echo Dots and a Sonos Play One, though only the Echo devices support this feature.)
 This is a huge bonus – I don’t have to buy any additional hardware** to let the monitoring station know which sensor is triggered.
-If no one responds to the safety check, they’ll simply send the appropriate emergency service to the house.
+If no one responds to the safety check, Ring will simply send the appropriate first responders to the house.

-My favorite part of the whole set up is the remote access.
-We can now arm and disarm every sensor in the system from our smartphones wherever we are and also grant access to friends and family by giving them a temporary passcode.
+My favorite part of the whole setup is the remote access.
+Anyone in our family can now arm and disarm every sensor in the system from our smartphones wherever we are and also grant access to friends and family by giving them a temporary passcode.
 The convenience is great.

 The icing on the proverbial cake?